Huegoxaga/notes/javascript/react.md

 - It is a tool bar that can contain menu icons, search bar, text.
 - It has a `variant` props that can be set to `dense`, `regular`(default)

+#### Menu

+- It has a `anchorEl` property to keep track of the event target location and use it as anchor for displaying menu

 #### Table